oSoc19/cycling-up-backend/README.rst

 Installing and running with Docker
 ----------------------------------

-You can build the application as a Docker image and run it
+You can build the application as a Docker image and run it:

 * using the `start.sh` script (API access at http://localhost:5005)